 Plus, for students who wish to learn at their own pace, personalized online education provides an attractive alternative; motivated and gifted students, in particular, can thrive at the accelerated pace made possible by these online MBA programs.

 For example, the online MBA program from the University of North Carolina’s Kenan-Flagler Business School, which the university brands as MBA@UNC, requires only 18 months.
 The entirely online MBA@UNC curriculum emphasizes strategic leadership; students can develop industry-specific expertise in their current or desired field by selecting from eight concentrations.

-Because accelerated programs like those at Northwestern, Columbia, American, and UNC tend to be more demanding because of their faster pace, accelerated MBA students usually possess strong undergraduate academic histories, along with solid work experience track records.
+Because accelerated programs like those at Northwestern, Columbia, American, UNC, and Saint Mary’s tend to be more demanding because of their faster pace, accelerated MBA students usually possess strong undergraduate academic histories, along with solid work experience track records.

 What Other Kinds of MBA Programs Offer Completion Flexibility?